Extreme weather response

 Contact Homeless Connect SA to find out what is available to support people sleeping rough during an activation in your region.

-The Bureau of Meteorology monitors for heatwave conditions over the next seven says and publishes the latest heatwave warnings and updates on its website.
+The Bureau of Meteorology monitors for heatwave conditions over the next 7 days and publishes the latest heatwave warnings and updates on its website.

-The SA State Emergency Service issues a State Heatwave Summary every day during the summer months at 4:00 pm.
-When active, the summary will provide a heatwave forecast for the relevant days in list and map formats.
+The SA State Emergency Service (SES) issues a State Heatwave Summary every day during the summer months at 4:00 pm.
+It provides a heatwave forecast for the relevant days in list and map formats.

 SA Health has Healthy in the Heat resources that include fact sheets in English and other languages.